Kingdread/floppymusic/README.md

 Where d1 is the pin connected to the direction input of the first drive, s1 is the pin connected to the stepper input of the first drive, ...

+**Note**: The pin numbering may differ from library to library. floppymusic uses the "BCM" (Broadcom pin number) or "GPIO" number, not the ones WiringPi uses.
+You can find an overview on http://pinout.xyz/, use the number labelled "BCM".

 When you've configured the drives, just run floppymusic and give it a MIDI file as argument: